-The majority of platforms do not actively discriminate against particular groups of workers.
+Most platforms do not actively discriminate against particular groups of workers.
 However, they may inadvertently exacerbate already existing inequalities in their design and management.
 For example, there is a lot of gender segregation between different types of platform work.
-To achieve this point, platforms must show not only that they have policies against discrimination, but also that they seek to remove barriers for disadvantaged groups, and promote inclusion.
+To achieve this point, platforms must show that they have policies against discrimination and seek to remove barriers for disadvantaged groups, and promote inclusion.